microsoft/WhatTheHack/xxx-SynapseAndDatabricks/Coach/Solution-01.md

 1. __Proper setup of the environment__<br>
    a.
 They should decide on a Resource Group within one user's subscription.<br>
    b.
 Be able to setup proper user access for all resources needed, including workspace access for both Databricks and Azure Synapse.<br>
    c.
 Articulate the reasons for their setup choices.<br>
+It would be a good idea to nominate one person from each team to host the solution in a new Resource Group in their subscription and then provide the rest of the team full [access](https://learn.microsoft.com/en-us/azure/role-based-access-control/quickstart-assign-role-user-portal) to that Resource Group.
+This way each person in the team can take turns to lead the hack and just in case one person has to drop, the rest of the team are not bottlenecked.

-2. __Hydration of the Bronze Data Lake__ - For this section they can use either Databricks or Synapse.
+2. __Hydration of the Bronze Data Lake__
+For this section they can use either Databricks or Synapse.
 Due to time constraints, it is important that they only copy in either Customer/Address information or Product/Sales Order information.

 For guidance on this we recommend only the following tables for each database.